fabriciorissetto/IISReader/README.md

 # IISReader
-A simple API to get sites and subsites hosted on the IIS of the current machine
+A simple API to get sites and subsites hosted on the IIS (from the current machine)

 Example request: